bwaidelich/Wwwision.SessionlessFlashMessage/README.md

 expires with the Browser session).
 Some JavaScript snippet checks for that cookie, renders any Flash Messages it contains and removes the cookie afterwards.
+To make it easier to encode the Flash Messages into the cookie payload, this also introduces the `\JsonSerializable` interface to the `Message` implementation via AOP.
 That's all.

 ### Security Considerations